Environment

 Bridgestone Environmental Management Policy

-The Group also has the Bridgestone Environmental Management Policy (Guideline of Environmental Activities in the Group), which is approved by the Global Sustainability Committee (GSC) chaired by the Joint Global COO.
-The policy summarizes its environmental commitments based on the Environmental Mission Statement in order to inform our decision-making when implementing Bridgestone’s environmental management system.
-The policy covers the management of waste and other environmental risks, monitoring environmental impact, assessing the Group’s environmental performance, disclosing the performance regularly, and conducting due diligence in mergers and acquisitions, as well as activities for “in harmony with nature”, “value natural resources” and “reduce CO2 emissions.”
+The Group has also established the Bridgestone Environmental Management Policy, which has been approved by the Global Sustainability Committee (GSC).
+The policy summarizes the Group’s environmental commitments based on the Environmental Mission Statement, and informs our decision-making when implementing Bridgestone’s environmental management system.
+The policy covers the management of waste and other environmental risks, monitoring environmental impact, assessing the Group’s environmental performance, regularly disclosing the performance data, and conducting due diligence in mergers and acquisitions, as well as activities demonstrating that they are in harmony with nature, value natural resources and reduce CO2 emissions.
 The policy applies to all Bridgestone employees, contractors, businesses, products and services, including manufacturing.

-Management Policy (Guideline of Environmental Activities in the Group)
+Management Policy (Guideline of Environmental Activities in the Group) (3.1MB)

 Internal environmental audit

-ISO 14001 certification demonstrates the environmental commitment
+ISO 14001 certification demonstrates environmental commitment

-Independent Assurance Report (2.2MB)
+Independent Assurance Statement (241KB)

-For details of ISO 50001, please see CO2 reduction across our operations.
+For details of ISO 50001, please see “CO2 emissions reduction across our operations.”

 Global environmental management structure